techeducation-india/workshop/README.md

 # Workshop Instructions

 ## Description
-This hands-on DevOps Workshop is designed to provide participants with a deep understanding of DevOps principles, tools, and best practices.
-The workshop covers key aspects such as continuous integration (CI), continuous deployment (CD), automation, monitoring, and collaboration between development and operations teams.
+The TechEducation Workshop is an intensive, hands-on training program designed for professionals in Software Engineering, DevOps, Data Science, AI/ML, and Database Engineering.
+This workshop brings together key concepts, tools, and best practices from each discipline, enabling participants to build scalable, secure, and efficient tech solutions.
 ---

 ## 2. **Who Should Attend?**